 Once this has cooled, pour this over the brownie mixture.
 Substitute 1 cup of vegetable oil for one cup of this cooked cornstarch.

-Mayonnaise has an incredible creamy texture that is loaded with omega-3 fats.
+Mayonnaise has an incredibly creamy texture that is loaded with omega-3 fats.
 With the addition of mayo, your brownies will emerge creamier, and more delicious.
-This thus makes it an excellent replacement for vegetable oil.
+This makes it an excellent replacement for vegetable oil.